-UNIVERSITY OF SUSSEX EQUALITY ANALYSIS FORM

-Name of Policy/Project Is this New/Existing

-Assessment conducted by: Date of Assessment:

-School/P rofessional Services area:

-1. Evidence considered.
-What data or other information have you used to evaluate if t policy is likely to have a positive or an adverse impact upon protected groups when implemented?

-ultation.
-Have you consulted protected groups?
-What we d staff or student representatives including those

-protested groups.
-What we are unem views.

-oting equality.
-Does this ponce is there to support this? olicy have a positive impact on equality?
-What?
-Could it do more?
+UI NIVERSITY OF SUSSEX EQUALITY ANALY /SIS FORM Nā ame of Policy/Project/Activity Is this New/Existing As sessment conducted by: Date of Assessment: Sc hool/Professional Services area: 1. ther information have you used to evaluate if this adverse impact upon protected groups when 2.
+Consultation.
+Have you consulted state from protected groups?
+What were the ff or student representatives including those neir views?
+3. Promoting equality.
+Does this policy he evidence is there to support this?
+Cou have a positive impact on equality?
+What all dit do more?

-4. 4.
-Identifying the adverse impact of policies Has the analysis identified any evidence the policy/project could lead to direct or indirect discrimination?
-If yes please reference the relevant issues in Annex A and describe the mitigations or changes proposed 5.
-Action What action is recommended as a result of this analysis?
-Continue as planned Continue as planned with added mitigations Change policy/project Stop 6.
-Status of Equality Analysis First Iteration Second Iteration Final Post Implementation 7.
-Monitoring How will you monitor the impact of the policy on protected groups? ve details of future reviews of the policy/ project that are planned including standard dits.
+4. Identifying the adverse impact of policies Has the analysis identified any evidence that the policy/project could lead to direct or indirect discrimination?
+If yes please reference the relevant issues in Annex A and describe the mitigations or changes proposed

+5. Action What action is recommended as a result of this analysis?
+Continue as planned Continue as planned with added mitigations Change policy/project Stop

+6. Status of Equality Analysis

+First Iteration

+Second Iteration

+Final

+Post Implementation

+7. Monitoring How will you monitor the impact of the policy on protected groups?

+re details of future reviews of the policy/ project that are planned including standard dits.